 Therapy is about being pushed outside of our comfort zones in order to grow and flourish in all areas of our lives.
 It involves taking a leap into the new, often unknown, territory of emotions and vulnerability.
 This may mean looking at the difficult, not-so-beautiful, parts of ourselves and our stories in order to move forward.
 My personal motto I use often in therapy is: “short term discomfort, long term benefit”.
 Therapy is tough yet beautifully rewarding work!
 You will walk away with the knowledge and skills to be successful in the long term.

 I received my Master’s in Clinical Mental Health Counseling from Wheaton College Graduate School.
 I have worked with child, adolescent, and adult clients in both community and outpatient hospital settings.
-My background includes working with depression, anxiety and mood disorders, behavioral issues, eating disorders, impulse control issues, life transitions, and family issues.
+My background includes working with depression, anxiety and mood disorders, behavioral issues, eating disorders, impulse control issues, life transitions and adjustments, grief, and family issues.